gcassel/Modular-Organizing-Terminology/terms/form.md

 Solid forms may also last briefly.
 For example, a snowflake may melt a few seconds after landing on a warm surface.
 However, solid forms may last long periods in the absence of intensely or persistently creative/destructive energy.
 For example, a mountain may endure (while slowly eroding) for millions of years.

-*Note*:  **Forms often function as elements** in models (or overviews) with lower levels of detail.
+*Note*:  **Forms often function as elements** in larger models (or overviews) with lower levels of detail.
 For instance, snowflakes and mountains often function as conceptual elements, despite being clearly identifiable as (complex) forms.